1948 Tour de France: Aftermath

 The 1948 Tour de France first showed the strengths of Louison Bobet.
 Bobet would be the first rider to win three consecutive Tours de France, from 1953 to 1955.
-After the race, the Italian team manager Alfredo Binda said about Bobet: "If I would have directed Bobet, he would have won the Tour."
+After the race, the Italian team manager Alfredo Binda said about Bobet: "If I had directed Bobet, he would have won the Tour."

 Coppi, who had not competed in the 1948 Tour de France because of his bad relationship with Bartali, would enter and win the 1949 Tour de France.